plancomps/cbs-latex/README.md

 # CBS-LaTeX

-This site presents `cbs-latex`, a small LaTeX package for CBS specifications.
+This site presents a small LaTeX package for formatting CBS specifications.
 When CBS is marked up using the package, LaTeX formatting produces mathematical typography, suitable for inclusion in published articles.